rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Hobbs, W., *Holmes, R.* and Kiss, A.: Ocean constraints on winter Antarctic sea ice extent.
+Submitted to the **Journal of Geophysical Research, Oceans**.

 * Richet, O., *Holmes, R.*, Chittleborough, J., Spillman, C. and Smith, G.: What makes a good tide prediction?
 Application to the Australian coastline, Submitted to **Journal of Operational Oceanography**.

 * *Holmes, R.*, Richet, O., Hague, B., Smith, G. and Spillman, C.: Seasonal outlooks for coastal high tide flooding.
 Submitted to **Natural Hazards**.

-* *Holmes, R.*, Smith, G. and Spillman, C.: Seasonal sea level forecasts for the Australian coast.
-Submitted to **Journal of Southern Hemisphere Earth System Science**.

 * Bhagtani, D., Hogg, A., *Holmes, R.*, Constantinou, N. and Khatri, H.: [Impact of the North Atlantic Oscillation on the subtropical and subpolar gyres]( https://doi.org/10.48550/arXiv.2410.17089).
 Submitted to the **Journal of Geophysical Research - Oceans**.